 A Standard Sick Pay benefit form (SP1) must be completed by the member and their employer.
+This form is available on the Sick Pay Trust website.
 The completed form should be returned to CWPS along with medical evidence such as a medical certificate, a letter from a doctor or hospital, or copies of the weekly Social Welfare Certificates.
 The medical evidence provided must cover the period from the first day of illness or injury.

 Claims for Sick Pay benefit will be processed by the Benefits team and once everything is in order, the benefit will be paid to the member's bank account.

 As all payments will be paid directly into bank account, CWPS will request the bank details from the member at the time of the initial claim.
 Therefore the members should ensure that they keep their contact details up to date.